tenancy/docs/docs/tenancy/1.x/compared-to-hyn.md

 This has been very fruitful for the package, but it made deciding whether to add functionality not closely related to multi tenancy a struggle.
 Tenancy has been set up to work with git subsplit;
-the same way the Laravel framwork is maintained.
+the same way the Laravel framework is maintained.
 One repository contains all packages, using the subsplit command read-only package repositories are updated automatically.

 With this set up developing, maintaining and testing existing and new packages becomes far easier,